swiss-territorial-data-lab/proj-dqry/scripts/README.md

 ## Filter detections

 The object detection output (`oth_detections_at_0dot*_threshold.gpkg`) obtained with the `object-detector` scripts needs to be filtered to discard false detections and improve the aesthetic of the polygons (merge polygons belonging to a single MES).
-The `filter_detections.py` script extracts the detection from the detection file _gpkg_ according to a series of threshold values.
+The `filter_detections.py` script extracts detections from _gpkg_ file according to a series of threshold values.
 It works along with the config file `config_det.yaml`.

 First, elevation filtering is applied using a Digital Elevation Model ([DEM](#get-dem)) as input.
-Detections above the elevation threshold are discarded (detection at altitude 0 are also discarded because they are lie outside the DEM limits).
+Detections above the elevation threshold are discarded.
+Detections at altitude 0 are also discarded because they are lie outside the DEM limits.
 Next, an algorithm ([KMeans] (https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html)) is applied to cluster polygons according to their centroids.
-A predefined number of clusters _k_ is set as _k_ = (number of detection / 3) (influence of this parameter can be explored by the user).
+A predefined number of clusters _k_ is set as _k_ = (number of detection / 3).
 Polygons are grouped according to their cluster value.
 Polygon attributes, such as confidence scores, are aggregated at the maximum value.
 This preserves the final integrity of the detection polygons by retaining detections with potentially low scores but belonging to a cluster with higher scores.
 This improves the final segmentation of the detected object.
 Be careful to keep the threshold score value relatively low while running `make_detections.py` to avoid removing too many polygons that could potentially be part of the object detection.
 Then, the detections are filtered based on the confidence score.
-The detection polygons are clip with the AoI polygon to remove odd-shaped polygons that extend outwards.
+The detection polygons are clipped with the AoI polygon to remove odd shaped polygons that extend outwards.
 Next, polygons that do not overlap but are close in position are merged.
 Based on the surface area of the polygons, values below the threshold are eliminated.
 Finally, an averaged predicted score is again computed, taking into account the score of the merged polygons.
 The results of the filtering/merging process are saved in a _geojson_ file.

 The following images illustrate the extraction process, showing the original and filtered detections: